mayank235-ai/Pizza_data_analysis/README.md

-🍕📊 Pizza Sales Analytics — Turning Data into Delicious Insights
+🍕📊 Pizza Sales Analytics – Insights from Data to Dashboard

-Welcome to my Pizza Sales Analytics Project, where I combined PostgreSQL and Microsoft Excel to transform raw pizza order data into a story of sales trends, customer behavior, and business insights.

-The project demonstrates end-to-end data analysis skills — from data cleaning and SQL exploration to interactive dashboard creation — providing actionable insights that a pizza business can actually use to boost revenue and efficiency.

-🎯 Project Objective

-To analyze historical pizza sales data and answer key business questions such as:

-Which pizzas and categories generate the most revenue?

-When do sales peak during the day or week?

-What size and category combinations perform best?

-Which products are underperforming and need marketing attention?

-By the end, the analysis highlights clear sales drivers and improvement opportunities through both SQL queries and interactive Excel dashboards.
+This project dives into pizza sales performance using a combination of PostgreSQL for SQL-based analysis and Excel for dashboard visualization.
+The goal is to understand customer buying habits, identify top-performing pizzas, and draw meaningful insights that can guide business strategies.

-📦 Dataset Description
+📂 Dataset Overview

-The dataset represents one year of transactional data from a fictional pizza store.

-Column Name	Description
-order_id -	Unique identifier for each order, pizza_id	-Unique ID for each pizza sold pizza_name_id -	Coded pizza name, quantity	- Number of pizzas ordered order_date -	Date of the order, order_time	- Time of the order, unit_price	Price per pizza, total_price -	Total price for that line item, pizza_category	- Category of pizza (Classic, Veggie, etc.), pizza_size	- Size of pizza (S, M, L, XL, etc.)
+The dataset contains detailed information on pizza orders — including order IDs, pizza names, quantities, prices, order dates, and times.
+You can find the dataset in this repository once uploaded.

-🧰 Tools & Technologies Tool	Purpose
+🧰 Tools & Technologies

-🐘 PostgreSQL	Data storage
-SQL querying, and analysis
+PostgreSQL – Database management and data analysis

-📊 Microsoft Excel	Dashboard design and data visualization
+Microsoft Excel – Visualization and dashboard creation

-⚙️ Power Query	Data import and transformation
+Power Query – Data import and transformation

-📈 Pivot Tables & Charts	KPI visualization and trend exploration
+Pivot Tables & Charts – Summary metrics and KPIs

+---

-🔍 Project Workflow
+🔄 Project Workflow

-1️⃣ Data Import and Setup
+🪜 Step 1: Data Import

-Imported the raw CSV into PostgreSQL.
+The raw dataset was loaded into PostgreSQL using its import tool.

-Created the pizza_sales table with appropriate data types.
+A pizza_sales table was created with the following key columns:

-Validated successful data load using SELECT COUNT(*) FROM pizza_sales;.
+order_id, pizza_id, pizza_name_id, quantity, order_date, order_time, unit_price, total_price

-2️⃣ Data Cleaning
+🧹 Step 2: Data Cleaning

-Removed rows with null or invalid entries.
+Removed blank rows and invalid entries

-Standardized pizza categories and sizes.

-Converted date and time columns to proper formats for time-based analysis.
+Corrected date and time formats

-3️⃣ SQL-Based Analysis

-Key analytical queries performed in PostgreSQL include:
+Standardized category and size values for consistency

+💻 Step 3: SQL Analysis

+Once the data was cleaned, SQL queries were used to extract important metrics such as:

 Total Revenue

-SELECT ROUND(SUM(total_price), 2) AS total_revenue FROM pizza_sales;
+SELECT SUM(total_price) AS total_revenue FROM pizza_sales;

-Peak Order Hours
+Average Order Value

-SELECT EXTRACT(HOUR FROM order_time) AS hour, COUNT(order_id) AS order_count
-FROM pizza_sales
-GROUP BY hour
-ORDER BY order_count DESC;
+SELECT SUM(total_price) / COUNT(DISTINCT order_id) AS avg_order_value FROM pizza_sales;

-Top-Selling Pizzas
+Most Popular Pizzas

 SELECT pizza_name_id, SUM(quantity) AS total_sold
 FROM pizza_sales